Gum Disease

 Stage Two of Gum Disease

-Gingivitis is the earliest stage of Periodontitis and occurs when bacteria accumulate in the mouth and form a sticky film called plaque.
-Plaque buildup can cause inflammation of the gums, leading to swelling, redness, and bleeding.
-Other symptoms of gingivitis include bad breath, gum sensitivity, and a change in the appearance of the gums.
-Gingivitis can be treated and reversed with professional dental cleaning and improved oral hygiene practices.
+Gingivitis is the first stage of gum disease, also called periodontitis.
+It occurs when bacteria form plaque in the mouth, leading to inflamed, swollen, and bleeding gums.
+Other signs include bad breath and sensitive gums.
+Gingivitis can be treated and reversed with a professional dental cleaning and improved oral hygiene practices.

 Moderate Periodontitis